Marios7/Sleepy/README.md

 2. **Active Mode** — Moves the mouse slightly if you're inactive, keeping your status as "Available".

 It uses the native Windows `SetThreadExecutionState` API with `ES_CONTINUOUS | ES_SYSTEM_REQUIRED | ES_DISPLAY_REQUIRED` to prevent sleep and display turn-off.
 This call is refreshed periodically.

+## Disclaimer
+Sleppy was created for personal use to avoid unproductive sleep time during remote work.
+Use responsibly, especially if you're subject to company IT policies.

+Copyright (c) 2025 [Your Name]
+## 📄 License

+This project is licensed under a **Custom Personal Use License**.
+It is free to use and modify for **personal, non-commercial purposes only**.
+Commercial use, redistribution, or resale is strictly prohibited.
+See the [LICENSE](LICENSE) file for full details.